XhinLiang/xhinliang.github.io/source/_posts/backend/rate-limiter-in-action.md

 ## Leaky Bucket

-The Leaky Bucket algorithm models rate limiting as a bucket that leaks requests at a constant rate.
-This approach helps in smoothing out bursts of traffic.
+The Leaky Bucket algorithm models rate limiting as a bucket that “leaks” at a constant rate.
+Bursts can be absorbed up to the bucket capacity, but the outflow rate stays stable.

 ```
 public class LeakyBucketRateLimiter {